julianocts98/calculator-in-c/README.md

 This is a simple challenge made by [@MrTaiko314](https://github.com/MrTaiko314) for me and it aimed to serve as a little warming up before getting into the study of Data Structures and Algorithms.

-The main idea was quite simple: to make the calculator work by parsing a single string expression that contains two natural numbers and one operand, instead of getting the user input for every number and operand.
+The main idea was quite simple: to make the calculator work by parsing a single string expression that contains two natural numbers and one operator, instead of getting the user input for every number and operator.

 I also decided to not use any other lib besides **stdio.h**, though this really made things harder as I may explain next.